ERCOT issues weather watch for North Texas Monday through Friday

 The National Weather Service said there is now high confidence in wintry precipitation Wednesday night through Friday morning, with a 70-80% chance of measurable (>0.10") snowfall accumulations.

-ERCOT says grid conditions are expected to be normal during the weather watch and no action is needed by Texans.
+ERCOT said grid conditions are expected to be normal during the weather watch and no action is needed by Texans.